 - This will then show you the Advanced Startup Options screen.

-From this screen, you can choose to restore to restore to previous working condition or boot into various modes of Safe Mode to resolve your issue.
+From this screen, you can choose to restore to previous working conditions or boot into various modes of Safe Mode to resolve your issue.

 Force PC to launch the Automatic Repair Screen